Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 - defauld bootstrap grid in rooms changed from 1 column to 3 columns which seemed inapropriate for tablets.
 Adjusted bootstrap classess and html structure to allow 1 or 2 or 3 columns depending of view port width.
 - toggler in nav bar not working, replaced bootstrap css stylesheet link and added js link, which solved the problem
 - mobile phone menu was covered by arrow - from the image that is pointing down.
 Added high z-index to nav-bar which has solved the problem.
+- once the page was deployed it was not displaying correctly as if not connecting to stylesheet and not seeing the images in the folder.
+Replaced the absolute filepaths with relative filepaths, the same done with all links which has solved the problem

 ### Removed Features